frenetic-lang/frenetic/guide/07-NCFirewall.md

 In [Chapter 3](03-OxFirewall.md), you wrote a firewall that blocks ICMP traffic using OpenFlow and Ox.
 You did this in two steps: first, you wrote a _packet_in_ function and then configured flow table to implement the same function efficiently.
 This NetCore program has the same features: `if dlTyp = 0x800 && nwProto = 1 then drop else all`.

 In this chapter, you'll implement a more interesting firewall policy.
-But, you will still use a trivial, one-switch topology.
+This time, you will still use a trivial, one-switch topology.
 But, in the next chapter, you'll see that your firewall is easy to reuse and apply to any other topology.

 ## Topology